Way2CU/Serval-Documentation/Accounting/API_1.0.markdown

 #### <a name="api/organization/add">Adding new organization</a>

 This endpoint is used to create new organization associated with currently logged in user account.
-Response contains `id` of newly created organization and `result` of operation.
+Response contains data for the newly created organization.

 Method: `POST`
 Endpoint: `/v1/json/organization`